 This one is simple: I have written a guide on how to set up a custom URL on your Linkedin profile: LINK.
 Check it out.

 You will find plenty more tips and tricks in our inlytics Dashboard.
 Go ahead and take a peek - it's free to get started.

-For good measure I have prepared all the frequently asked character limitations of LinkedIn.
+For good measure I have prepared all the frequently asked character limits of LinkedIn in 2023.

 The lengths for all input fields:

 Optimizing your LinkedIn profile is an essential step toward establishing your professional brand on the platform.

 Make the best use of what LinkedIn offers, and fill in your profile details with all the impressive things you’ve done!
 Remember to stay consistent, update your profile regularly, and always focus on providing value to your audience.

 Before you know it, you'll be well on your way to achieving your professional goals on LinkedIn!